Grimont Castle

 Cannes - Alpes Maritimes

-"Matama" a very curious name for this "art deco" villa acquired on the eve of the war by Colonel Charles PETREQUIN, Knight of the Legion of Honor and future father-in-law of Jean-Loïc Reumont de Poligny.
+"Matama" a very curious name for this "art deco" villa acquired when the second world war started by Colonel Charles Petrequin, Lord of Beauregard (Villefranche-sur-Saône), Knight of the Legion of Honor and future father-in-law of Jean-Loïc Reumont de Poligny.

 The name came from a joke between Charles and his wife about belonging to the house; "this is my villa, your villa, my villa ..."

-Fighting with the forces of the interior, he became Commander of the Place de Cannes at the liberation, then Commander of the Army of the Alps.
+Fighting as patriot with the "Forces of the interior", he became Commander for the city of Cannes at the liberation, then Commander of the Army of the Alps.

 A third floor and a roof were added at the end of the 1950s.